maxemiliang/img_shr.php/README.md

 1.  upload images and a infinite scrolling of uploaded images,

-2. Register and login (Login broken thoo..)
+2. Register and login (still broken when swapping pages...)

 * Planned/under construction features